aws-samples/aws-mwaa-openlineage/README.md

 ## Next Steps
 1. Create Athena view against crawled table to demonstrate FGAC
 1. Create EMR job to be executed from MWAA using transient cluster to create parquet file in curated bucket
-1. etc.
-5. Add location of plugin logs in cloudwatch
-6. Add curl from DAG to lineageapi
 7. Create athena catalog and link to main account
 8. Set Athena query location bucket with s3
 9. Send EMR Spark job via AirFlow